About This Chapter

 14. Anna Karenina: Summary & Characters

-'Anna Karenina', by Leo Tolstoy, is a Russian novel following the life of Anna Karenina during the late nineteenth century.
+'Anna Karenina', by Leo Tolstoy, is a Russian novel that follows the life of Anna Karenina during the late 19th century.
 In this lesson, we will go over a brief summary and the main characters of the novel.

 Earning College Credit